 4-Day Trek on the Camino Real

-Camino Real hike in Panama – a hike from the Pacific to the Atlantic: along the cobblestones of an old colonial trade route, the trail leads through the primary rainforest of the Chagres & Portobelo National Parks, where endless mule caravans once transported roughly 200 tons of silver from Peru and Bolivia to the trade fair of Portobelo each year.
-These riches were a magnet for the most famous pirates and privateers of their time, such as Francis Drake.
+Hike the Camino Real from the Pacific to the Atlantic.
+Following the cobblestones of an old colonial trade route, the trail leads through the primary rainforest of the Chagres & Portobelo National Parks, where endless mule caravans once hauled roughly 200 tons of silver from Peru and Bolivia to the Portobelo trade fair each year.
+That wealth drew the most famous pirates and privateers of the day, Francis Drake among them.

-The Camino Real is the forgotten forerunner of the Panama Canal, where a diverse population of indigenous, Afro-Caribbean and mestizo communities strives for a sustainable way of life and the protection of the surrounding rainforests!
+The Camino Real is the forgotten forerunner of the Panama Canal, and today a diverse mix of Indigenous, Afro-Caribbean and mestizo communities lives along it, working toward a sustainable way of life and the protection of the surrounding rainforests.

 Type of trip: Trekking and Camino Real